4 Steps to Prepare Your International Students to Answer Questions About Sponsorship During a Job Interview

-Step 1: Get in front of an immigration attorney
+Step 1: Get them in front of an immigration attorney

-Before you attempt to handle sponsorship questions, you need to know which immigration process fits your situation.
+Before your international students attempt to handle sponsorship questions, they need to know which immigration process fits their situation.
 The best way to do this is by scheduling an initial consultation with an immigration attorney.
-Do this before you start looking for a job.
+They need to do this before they start looking for a job.

-An immigration attorney can point you to the most suitable immigration process.
-They can also describe activities and internships you can perform to enhance your immigration profile.
-And most importantly, they can also provide essential coaching on how to discuss your immigration status with potential employers.
+An immigration attorney can point them to the most suitable immigration process.
+The attorneys can also describe activities and internships your students can perform to enhance their immigration profile.
+And most importantly, attorneys can also provide essential coaching on how your students can discuss their immigration status with potential employers.

 Many immigration attorneys are willing to perform these initial consultations at no cost or for a modest fee.
 You don’t know any immigration attorneys?
 Find an immigration attorney who specializes in work visas with our free search tool.

-Step 2: Understand that “no” is the start of the conversation
+Step 2: Help your international students understand that “no” is the start of the conversation

 Fact: most companies will say “no.” But because they say they don’t, doesn’t mean they actually don’t sponsor.